alelodato/Pictures-and-Places/README.md

 ### NAVIGATION:

 The website features 4 different buttons to navigate it.
 The first one is the start button, located under the website intro text content, it allows the user to start the quiz game, hiding and making the quiz game appear when pressed.The second button is the next button, located under the quiz section, allows the user to progress to the next question of the game.
 The third button is the finish button,which is gonna appear instead of the next button when the user reaches the last question of the game.
-The finish button is gonna end the quiz game and hides the quiz game content showing results and an end of the game message to the user.The last button that can be found is the play again button, which allows the player to start a new quiz game.
+The finish button is gonna end the quiz game and hides the quiz game content showing results and an end of the game message to the user.The last button that can be found is the play again button, which allows the player to start a new game.

 ![alt text](assets/images/readme-img/start-button.png)
 ![alt text](assets/images/readme-img/next-button.png)